ministryofjustice/itpolicycontent/content/security/framework/ict-disaster-recovery-plan.md

 ### How to use this document

-This document provides guidance on implementing the MoJ [IT Security – IT Disaster Recovery Policy][drp].
-It should be used to guide the development of a MoJ business group level IT Security Disaster Recovery Plan whose scope covers all IT systems used to support that business group.
+This document provides guidance on implementing the MOJ [IT Security – IT Disaster Recovery Policy][drp].
+It should be used to guide the development of a MOJ business group level IT Security Disaster Recovery Plan whose scope covers all IT systems used to support that business group.

 For the purposes of this document, the following terms will be used: